fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 763.
-Partition Labels.
+I'm struggling to understand Leetcode 777.
+Swap Adjacent in LR String.
 Can you help me learn it by using first-principles thinking?
-Instruction: Guide me through solving Leetcode 763.
-Partition Labels.
+Instruction: Guide me through solving Leetcode 777.
+Swap Adjacent in LR String.

-You are given a string s.
-We want to partition the string into as many parts as possible so that each letter appears in at most one part.
-For example, the string "ababcc" can be partitioned into ["abab", "cc"], but partitions such as ["aba", "bcc"] or ["ab", "ab", "cc"] are invalid.

-Note that the partition is done so that after concatenating all the parts in order, the resultant string should be s.

-Return a list of integers representing the size of these parts.
+In a string composed of 'L', 'R', and 'X' characters, like "RXXLRXRXL", a move consists of either replacing one occurrence of "XL" with "LX", or replacing one occurrence of "RX" with "XR".
+Given the starting string start and the ending string result, return True if and only if there exists a sequence of moves to transform start to result.

 Example 1:

-Input: s = "ababcbacadefegdehijhklij"
+Input: start = "RXXLRXRXL", result = "XRLXXRRLX"
-Output: [9,7,8]
+Output: true
-Explanation:
-The partition is "ababcbaca", "defegde", "hijhklij".
-This is a partition so that each letter appears in at most one part.
-A partition like "ababcbacadefegde", "hijhklij" is incorrect, because it splits s into less parts.
+Explanation: We can transform start to result following these steps:
+RXXLRXRXL ->
+XRXLRXRXL ->
+XRLXRXRXL ->
+XRLXXRRXL ->
+XRLXXRRLX
 Example 2:

-Input: s = "eccbbbbdec"
+Input: start = "X", result = "L"
-Output: [10]
+Output: false

 Constraints:

-1 <= s.length <= 500
+1 <= start.length <= 104
-s consists of lowercase English letters."
+start.length == result.length
+Both start and result will only consist of characters in 'L', 'R', and 'X'."
 LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**